Goose Fat Yorkshire Puddings

 5. Pass the batter into a container, through a sieve then cover with clingfilm & leave to rest in the fridge overnight.

-For the best results, the batter should be cooked the following day!
 When making a roast dinner, I like to cook my Yorkshire puddings before the rest of the veg/sides when the oven is hottest.
-When you pour hot gravy over the Yorkies, they will heat back up or you can give them a minute or two in the oven.
+When you pour hot gravy over the puddings, they will heat back up or you can give them a minute or two in the oven to warm through.

 3. Once the oil is hot, carefully remove the tin from the oven & fill each hole 2 thirds of the way up with batter.
-Be careful not to overfill the tin as this can cause the puddings to sink!
+Be careful not to overfill the tin as this can cause the puddings to sink.

 4. Cook the puddings for 25-30 minutes, until well risen & a deep golden brown.